 - Average low: 42 degrees Fahrenheit

 Less than half an inch of rain falls over the course of four to six days each year, most of which comes in light, scattered showers that don't affect travel—though you may want to bring an umbrella just in case.
 Aside from some occasional strong winds and the chance of rain, though, November weather is usually relatively temperate in Las Vegas.

 What to Pack

-Since the weather has cooled down significantly, especially overnight, but the temperatures inside Las Vegas attractions remain the same year-round, you'll need to pack for your trip based on what you want to do.
-For instance, football fans may need to bring an extra blanket for the stands, and pool enthusiasts should leave their swimming trunks at home unless their hotel has a heated indoor pool.
+The weather has cooled down significantly, especially overnight, but the temperatures inside Las Vegas attractions remain the same year-round, so you'll need to pack for your trip based on what you want to do.
+For instance, football fans may need to bring an extra blanket for the stands, and pool enthusiasts should expect a brisk dip unless their hotel has a heated indoor pool.
 Otherwise, anyone visiting this month should pack clothing they can layer, pants, a sweater or pullover for the nighttime chill, and an umbrella in case it rains.